annakyoko/cpsc4030-final-project/Project_Process_Book.md

 # Project Process Book

 ## "Your process book should include the following topics.
 Depending on your project type the amount of discussion you devote to each of them will vary:"

 ## Overview and Motivation: Provide an overview of the project goals and the motivation for it.
 Consider that this will be read by people who did not see your project proposal.

+To further the discussion on music trends and cultural reception, we begin our analysis of popularity and musical features.
+Our goal for this project will be to generate interactive graphs that, when viewed together, convey the characteristics of popular music and how it has changed over the past century.
+We will explore the correlation of popularity with technical and perceptive characteristics.
+We will also take this analysis with a filter for genres.

 ## Related Work: Anything that inspired you, such as a paper, a website, visualizations we discussed in class, etc.

+>>>   NONE???

 ## Questions: What questions are you trying to answer?
 How did these questions evolve over the course of the project?
 What new questions did you consider in the course of your analysis?

+We began with the overarching question; “How have the musical characteristics of popular tracks changed over the past century?”
+We split this into two separate questions; “What are the (technical and perceptive) features of popular music” and “How have these features changes over time.”
+Naturally these two questions beget the three graphs we used.
+We found that it was not feasible nor necessary to include all the features of our dataset, so we asked, “what features are significant.”
+This filter took away the features we were most interested in and left the more trivial ones (e.g. whether or not the track is acoustic, live, etc.).
+So, we shifted to “what features are audiophiles most interested in.”
+To expand our analysis we are also prepared to ask, “how will our patterns shift when we consider genre.”

 ## Data: Source, scraping method, cleanup, etc.

+>>>    ELLA?

 ## Exploratory Data Analysis: What visualizations did you use to initially look at your data?
 What insights did you gain?
 How did these insights inform your design?

+Diving right into things, we explored our data by plotting each feature against popularity and then against time.
+This gave us an idea of which features were trivial, and which gave us dramatic results.
+We did this again but with a genre filter, so we could see the differences across genres.

 ## Design Evolution: What are the different visualizations you considered?
 Justify the design decisions you made using the perceptual and design principles you learned in the course.
 Did you deviate from your proposal?

+>>>   Visualization 1

+>>>   Visualization 2

+Visualization 3: The alternative design for this visualization was to replace the bars with boxplots.
+This would give the viewer substantially more information – a full spread for each bucket rather than only the average.
+This design, however, was too visually cluttered and added details that did not significantly contribute to the whole of the dashboard.

 ## Implementation: Describe the intent and functionality of the interactive visualizations you implemented.
 Provide clear and well-referenced images showing the key design and interaction elements.
+The current interaction – the interaction for visualization 3 (perceptive features) – is used to visually isolate the features; to highlight the feature that the user is hovering over.
+Overall, the graph allows the view to see all three present features and how they change with popularity, and interact with each other.
+With the interaction, the viewer can focus on one feature at a time.

+In a future interaction, we will allow the view to select a genre and have each graph shift to show only the data for that genre.

 # Evaluation: What did you learn about the data by using your visualizations?
 How did you answer your questions?
 How well does your visualization work, and how could you further improve it?